Course learning outcomes#

 8 |

 The labs are going to be in person.
-We will also be holding a short 1-hour parallel Zoom session for each lab run by the TAs so that people who cannot join in person have an opportunity to ask questions and get help.
-You will be able to access appropriate Zoom links via Canvas.
 There will be a lot of opportunity for discussion and getting help during lab sessions.
 Please make good use of this time.

 Installation#